 If you move up and up, you can cross the rails of Funicular.
 And from these bridges you’ll have a great sight on Chain Bridge and St. Stephen’s Cathedral.

-If you decide to ascend on foot, the road beautifully winds up, surrounded by the medieval walls of the Castle:
+If you decide to ascend on foot, the road beautifully winds up, surrounded by the medieval walls of the Castle.

 From here you should start walking northern direction, and you’ll soon be at:

-Buda Castle – Fishermens’ Bastion
+2. Fishermens’ Bastion

-Again, from here you have the same panorama as above, but the arches and towers can give a very nice framing to anything.
+For example, the arches and towers can give a very nice framing to anything.

 There’s plenty of opportunity to play with the towers, stairs and arches.
 So go unleash your creativity! 🙂

-Chain Bridge, from Pest side
+4. Chain Bridge, from Pest side

 You’ll discover lots of great angles as you walk around the bridge: the lions, the garden, the pillars, car’s light trails and so on…

 Walking up to Gellért-hill is a must for anyone who wants to see an epic panorama of Budapest.
-There are several paths on the hill, and all go upwards, to the peak, which is called Citadella.
+There are several paths on the hill, and all go upwards, to the peak, which is called Citadel.

 One of the best place to start climbing up is from Elizabeth Bridge.
 There’s a waterfall, and as you move up (and start to sweat :)) you get to a place where the Statue of Bishop Gellért stands.